KahWee - Web Development, AI Tools & Tech Trends

 Bundle size 866KB 934KB 7.3% smaller

-These benchmarks, based on a medium-sized Vue project, highlight Vite's substantial performance edge.
+These benchmarks come from a medium-sized Vue project.
 React applications show similar results:

 Metric Vite Webpack Vite's Advantage